Rashmisharma0101/SQL-MUSIC_STORE_ANALYSIS/README.md

 - Customer who spent most in each country
 - Most popular genre for each country
 - Amount spent by each customer on the best selling artist

+### Skills Used
+- JOINS
+- GROUP BY and aggregations
+- CTEs
+- Window functions (RANK, ROW_NUMBER)

+### How to Run
+1. Load the database in MySQL Workbench
+2. Open `queries.sql`
+3. Run each block one by one